-Information returns will be filed with the IRS in connection with payments on the bonds made to, and the proceeds of dispositions of bonds effected by, certain United States persons.
-In addition, certain United States persons may be subject to U.S. backup withholding tax in respect of such payments and proceeds, unless such United States person (i) comes within certain exempt categories and demonstrates this fact when required, or (ii) provides a correct taxpayer identification number on a IRS Form W-9 (or substitute version thereof), certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
-Persons holding bonds who are not United States persons in order to avoid the applicable certification procedures to establish that they are not United States persons in order to avoid the application of such information reporting requirements and backup withholding tax.
-Backup withholding is not an additional tax and any amounts withheld under the backup withholding rules will be allowed as a credit against your U.S. federal income tax liability, and may entitle you to a refund, provided that you timely furnish the required information to the IRS.
+Information returns will be filed with the IRS in connection with payments on the bonds made to, and the proceeds of dispositions of bonds effected by, certain United States holders.
+In addition, certain United States holders may be subject to U.S. backup withholding tax in respect of such payments and proceeds, unless such holder (i) comes within certain exempt categories and demonstrates this fact when required, or (ii) provides a correct taxpayer identification number on a IRS Form W-9 (or substitute version thereof), certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
+Persons holding bonds who are not United States persons (as defined in the Code) may be required to comply with applicable certification procedures to establish that they are exempt from such information reporting requirements and backup withholding tax.
+Backup withholding is not an additional tax and any amounts withheld under the backup withholding rules will be allowed as a credit against the holder's U.S. federal income tax liability, and may entitle the holder to a refund, provided that the holder timely furnishes the required information to the IRS.